Islamorada is a stunning base for enjoying the Keys

 Things to do in Islamorada: Kayaking to Indian Key.
 (Photo: Bonnie Gross)

-Take a glass-bottom boat tour of a coral reef
+Take a boat tour to a coral reef or historic island

-Tours are offered day and night (with powerful lights!) of reefs such as nearby Alligator Reef.
+Robbie’s Marina is home to several boat tours as well as fishing charters.
+The Transparensea glass-bottom boat offers reef tours at nearby Alligator Reef both day and night (with powerful lights!)
 It’s a 46-foot boat that has a stabilizer to reduce motion.
 It can carry 49 passengers.
 Details: glassbottomtour.com.

 Theater of the Sea: Historic marine mammal attraction